-- Avoid entering any passwords or other sensitive information while you're recording a video with keystroke recording: if you share the video, your viewers will be able to see each character you type. - Keyboard shortcut recording does not work with the Windows key.
+Avoid entering any passwords or other sensitive information while you're recording a video with keystroke recording: if you share the video, your viewers will be able to see each character you type.

 Scheduling

 Any recording can be scheduled for a later time.
 You can use this to automate your recordings or capture late-night webinars.